teknofile/docker-cacti/README.md

 # docker-cacti

 Docker-cacti is an implementation of cacti inside of a docker container.
 This container is based off of s6-overlay and uses much of the same structure as the folks at [linuxserver.io](https://github.com/linuxserver).
 This container, when started stores it's data and state in /config.
-The cacti application runs behind nginx and the image itself is runs in an alpine image.
+The cacti application runs behind nginx and the image itself is runs in an ubuntu image.

 # Running the container